wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 go

 --------------------------------------------------------------------------------
--- Etapa 2: Executar Recompilações do Índice.
-Se o script falhar, é possível executar novamente para reiniciar onde o último parou
--- Executar como usuário no mediumrc ou superior
+-- Step 2: Execute Index Rebuilds.
+If script fails, the below can be rerun to restart where last left off -- Run as user in mediumrc or higher
 --------------------------------------------------------------------------------

 declare @nbr_statements int = (select count(*) from sql_statements)